 - Output is roughly stable from day to day

-Once solids start, diaper output gets messier and harder to count.
-You're now looking at roughly 4–6 wet diapers a day, plus solid food affecting stool patterns.
-The reliable signals at this age are growth, energy, and the absence of dehydration signs (sunken soft spot, dry mouth, no tears when crying, very dark pee).
+Once solids start around 6 months, output gets messier and harder to count.
+The reliable signals at this age are growth, energy, and the absence of dehydration signs: sunken soft spot, dry mouth, no tears when crying, very dark pee, or no urine for many hours.

 Dirty diapers, the part that changes